8go/matrix-commander/README.md

 When listening to messages you can also choose to download and decrypt media.
 Say, someone is sending a song.
 The mp3 file can be downloaded and automatically decrypted for you.

-# Verification

-The program can accept verification request and verify other devices via emojis.
-Do do so use the --verify option and the program will await incoming verification request and act accordingly.

-# Room Operations, Actions on Rooms

-The program can create rooms, join, leave and forget rooms.
-It can also send invitations to join rooms to others (given that user has the appropriate permissions) as well as ban, unban and kick other users from rooms.

 # Dependencies and Installation